clockelliptic/next-blobs/README.md

 1. `.env` (copy and rename `.env.sample`)
 2. `.env.local` (copy and rename `.env.local.sample`)

-`.env` contains environment variables that for local script that automate the creation of Contentful Typescript types.
+`.env` contains environment variables for a local script that uses the COntentful management API to automatically create Contentful Typescript types.
+These types are meant to help development with better type hints and better error catching.

 `.env.local` contains environment variables that your `next.js` application server uses.

-You need to read these environment variables and get Contentful keys (and keys for other integrations you may want to use, such as Auth0, Stripe, MongoDB, etc.)
+These are used on the front-end, should only contain public keys, and should **not** contain any management keys.

 At a minimum you need Contentful keys unless you refactor the app to use another CMS / data source.
+You may also use keys for other integrations you choose to use, such as Auth0, Stripe, MongoDB, etc.).

 ## Local modules: